Pet Care Home

 With all parrots, taming and training takes trust and patience.
 Macaws are very intelligent making them easy to tame.
 They are also very adept at learning and quick to train.
 They excel best at learning tricks and small tasks.
 They are not as inclined to talk and mimic as some of the other parrots, notably the Amazon Parrots, but they can learn a few words or phrases.

 These are lovable pets and activities include interactive time with its keeper.
 Everything from petting, cuddling, and preening is appreciated, as well as performing and learning new tricks.
-But these are also very large, rambunctious pets that need a good sized space to play and climb around.
-Both climbing around inside a large cage, and providing a outside playpen offers them interest and variety.
+But these are also very large, rambunctious pets that need a good-sized space to play and climb around.
+Both climbing around inside a large cage, and providing an outside playpen offers them interest and variety.

 Macaws are avid chewers, munching intently on anything they can get a hold of.
-When they are on a playpen, make sure they can't reach trim or any household items you don't want destroyed.
+When they are on a playpen, make sure they can’t reach trim or any household items you don’t want destroyed.
 Provide lots of toys and activities in the form of large link chains, bird ladders, parrot swings, ropes, and wood toys for gnawing and chewing.
-Rotate in new bird toys on a regular basis.
+Rotate in new bird toys regularly.

 The Green-winged Macaw has also been crossed with other large macaw species to develop a number of hybrid Macaws.
 These include first generation (F1) hybrids like the Buffwing Macaw, Calico Macaw, Harlequin Macaw, and Ruby Macaw, and second generation (F2) and later generations hybirds such as the Cameo Macaw, Flame Macaw, and Jubilee Macaw.
 It has not been hybridized with Mini Macaws.